eschweitzer78/omnistudio-recipes/README.md

 someone else.
 If you want to make sure it does the job for a specific category of users, check the
 <code>orTestIntegrationProcedure</code> and <code>orTestDataRaptor</code> Apex test method templates.

-## Going to a named previous step (and doing loops) in a Omniscript
+## Going to a named previous step (and doing loops) in an Omniscript

 You can go to a named previous step with the <code>orBaseMixinGoto</code> recipe.
 Loops can be set up by combining a GoTo step and conditional visibility.